insightsengineering/r.pkg.template/README.md

 This repository contains an example [pre-commit] configuration.

-[pre-commit] is a tool that uses [Git hooks] to identify and resolve simple issues prior to submission for code review.
+[pre-commit] is a tool that uses [Git hooks] to identify and resolve simple issues before submission for code review.
 [Git hooks] run on every commit to automatically point out and solve issues such as missing semicolons, trailing whitespaces, code formatting and spell checks.